 All applications will be acknowledged by email.
 All applicants will be notified of the outcome of their application by email.

-Applications will be assessed by two judges nominated by the AHA Executive Committee.
+Applications will be assessed by a judging panel nominated by the AHA Executive Committee.
 Late applications will not be accepted.
 The decision of the AHA will be final and no correspondence will be entered into or feedback given.

-The closing date for the first round of the award is 11 March 2019.
+The closing date for the final round of the award is 31 March 2023.